arclabs561/runctl/docs/archive/TESTING_SUMMARY.md

 1. **EBS Command Location**
    - EBS commands are nested under `aws ebs`, not top-level
    - This is intentional design (EBS is AWS-specific)
-   - Users should use: `trainctl aws ebs create ...`
+   - Users should use: `runctl aws ebs create ...`

 2. **Examples in Help Text**
    - Some commands missing examples (low priority)